peteroupc/peteroupc.github.io/randomfunc.md

 - `kappa` is a shape parameter, and
 - the method can return a number within &pi; of that mean.

-The algorithm below is the Best&ndash;Fisher algorithm from 1979 (as described in Devroye 1986 with errata incorporated).
+The algorithm below is based on the Best&ndash;Fisher algorithm from 1979 (as described in Devroye 1986 with errata incorporated).

     METHOD VonMises(mean, kappa)
         if kappa < 0: return error